 As a pet owner, it's your responsibility to make your pet's golden years as comfortable and happy as possible.
 Cats are considered senior from around the age of 8 to 10 years, while with dogs, different breeds are classed as senior at different ages.
 Smaller or toy dogs age much more slowly, with many living well into their teens, while bigger dogs can be classed as old at a much lower age.
 Paying close attention to your cat or dog will help you spot classic signs such as greying around the muzzle, reduced hearing and vision, slower movement and stiffer joints.
 Below are a few common ailments to watch out for.

 Your cat or dog may show signs of slowing down generally, and may require less exercise as the years go by.
 He or she may also develop joint stiffness, and arthritis is a very common condition among aging pets.
 Some of the signs of arthritis include reduced mobility and limping, snapping if the affected area is touched, or excessive chewing or licking of the part of the body that's affected.
-If your pet is showing signs of arthritis, get it treated by a vet.
+If your pet is showing signs of arthritis, a visit to the vet is recommended.
 There are several things you can do at home to add to their comfort, though, such as keeping food and water dishes easily accessible, taking dogs on shorter, less vigorous walks and keeping bedding for cats low and easy to reach.

 As your pet ages, they may experience a loss of bladder control – this may show in the form of bedwetting.
 A number of factors can cause incontinence in pets, including a urinary tract infection, so if your pet is having accidents around the house, you should get him or her checked out by a vet.